183rd Rifle Division: Battle for Kalinin

 At 0600 hours the same day, 1st Panzer and 900th Lehr began their drive up the KalininTorzhok road and made steady progress through the morning.
-At noon the headquarters of XXXXI Corps recorded that there was a possibility of capturing the bridge at Mednoye, crossing the Tvertsa River about 28km from Kalinin and nearly halfway to Torzhok; this headquarters was only vaguely aware that the 183rd was advancing from Torzhok.
-In the event, not only was the bridge taken but the panzer column pressed on to the village of Marino, 14km farther along.
+At noon the headquarters of XXXXI Corps recorded that there was a possibility of capturing the bridge at Mednoye, crossing the Tvertsa River about 28 km from Kalinin and nearly halfway to Torzhok; this headquarters was only vaguely aware that the 183rd was advancing from Torzhok.
+In the event, not only was the bridge taken but the panzer column pressed on to the village of Marino, 14 km farther along.
 Only a depleted tank regiment of 8th Tank Brigade was providing any resistance before being withdrawn to the northeast, uncovering the road.
 Once he learned of this, Konev "hit the ceiling" and demanded Rotmistrov's arrest for cowardice.
 Vatutin chose to send Rotmistrov a blistering order, stating:

 Immediately, without losing a single hour, return from Likhoslavl, and with parts of 185th Rifle Division, rapidly strike at Mednoye to destroy the group of enemy that have broken through and seize Mednoye.
 It is time to finish with the cowardice!

 Later in the day, Maj.
 Dr. J. Eckinger, the commander of 1st Panzer's advance detachment, was killed while leading his troops in an effort to outflank Rotmistrov's tanks.
 This death symbolically marked the end of the advance on Torzhok.